-Welcome to our weekly updated pro guide to the best cheap gaming laptops available for under $500 based on sales, pure hardware power, retailer discounts, professional reviews, and benchmarks.
+Welcome to our weekly updated pro guide to the best budget gaming laptops available for under 500 dollars based on sales, pure hardware power, retailer discounts, professional reviews, and benchmarks.
 Cheap gaming laptops are as mythical as unicorns in the eyes of most gamers and finding them online can be a real chore.
-We spend hours of research […]
+We spend hours of […]

 Best Gaming Laptops 2016 / 2017